K-Konstantinidis/Dungeon-Run-Game-RPG/README.md

 You can end the game bu either exiting the dungeon or dying while fighting.

+Here is a link to download and try the game: https://drive.google.com/file/d/1tJhluPegbxUkJaG4BN3xhYTm15ASHbUq/view

 For more information about how the code works, there are lots of comments in the .java files to help you understand everything and follow along with ease!